 This lightweight car seat is crazy cool!
 It’s only eight pounds, suuuuper narrow, and TOTALLY foldable.
 This means it’s the smallest car seat on our list!
 If you are looking to make it even more portable, there is an optional add-on travel bag that perfectly fits the seat.
 We love efficiency!

 Some users do report that the Pico is a tough install, especially when you use the vehicle seatbelt instead of the lower anchors.
-The straps also take some getting used to.
+The straps also take some getting used to — they tighten separately at each hip instead of with a single strap between your child’s feet.
 And the last big complaint we often hear about this seat is that it’s not very supportive for sleeping on those long haul flights.
 This seat is definitely pricey, but it offers a unique convenience that you simply won’t experience anywhere else.
 If you’re the parent of a tiny frequent flyer, this seat provides a tempting solution!

 This is another great foldable booster option that has a carrying case accessory!
 It’s narrow and only 16 lbs, so lugging it on your back or attached to some luggage will be no problem.
 It’s another ultra-comfy car seat choice that has separate height and width adjustments to get a perfect, comfortable fit now and as your child grows.

 This seat will function on your trip just like the Diono booster would — carry it onboard and store it in the overhead bin to keep it safe in transit.
 The only downside is that this foldable booster will cost a pretty penny, especially if you go for the added case.
 But if you need the ultimate comfort and the utmost convenience, this is a fantastic travel (or every day!) booster seat choice.

 Read our Peg Perego Viaggio Flex Review here.

 Flying with one of these FAA and Safe in the Seat-approved car seats will keep your child safe while traveling and keep you sane on the airplane!